BlindMe User's Manual

 This mod is not intended to raise awareness for people with vision impairments, and instead is purely an exercise of game mechanics.

-If you want to change the active effect for the world you are playing in, or would like to disable BlindMe for it altogether, you can either use the /blindme
+If you want to change the active effect for the world you are playing in, or would like to disable BlindMe for it altogether, you can either use the /blindme command, or use the settings screen, which itself is accessible via Mod Menu.

-BlindMe has three settings for worlds:
+BlindMe has four preset settings for worlds:

 By default, Creative Mode does not grant a bypass for the effects mostly because vision impairments can significantly affect building style, while Spectator Mode does by default, mainly so server administrators can quickly spectate players without vision impairments.
 Additionally, these specific bypasses can be set on a per-world/server basis as well.

-You may specify the setting for the world or server you’re currently playing in, which can be one of the following:
+By running with set as an option, you may specify the setting for the world or server you’re currently playing in, which can be one of the following:

-: use the global setting, set in the settings screen.When the command is run, the old effect is immediately stopped and the new effect is immediately applied.
+When the command is run, the old effect is immediately discarded and the new effect is immediately applied.
 The change is not temporary, and persists across world loads or joins (but does not carry over to a different world).
+You cannot set custom effects with the command and you must use the configuration screen instead.

 Under the hood, BlindMe uses a system of world-specific settings that can refer to global settings.
 This means that you can have full vision on most worlds, but have some of them where you’re forced to have Blindness, or vice-versa!